sreerekha17/comparing-classifiers/README.md

 ## 🏁 6.
 Conclusion
 The analysis demonstrates that a targeted, data-driven approach can significantly enhance the bank's marketing efficiency.
 By utilizing the **Logistic Regression** model, the bank can identify high-probability leads quickly and accurately.

-**Recommendation:** The bank should prioritize marketing efforts toward **students, retired individuals, and university graduates**, as these demographics show the highest natural propensity for term deposit subscriptions.
-This strategy allows for a "smarter, not harder" approach to customer outreach.